Manage Debit Orders

 • Edit as required.

-• Select the electronic mandate field and select Resend mandate.
+• Select the electronic mandate section and select Resend mandate.

-Note: The electronic mandate does not need to be edited in order to resend the mandate to the client.
+Note: The electronic mandate does not need to be edited in order to resend the mandate to the customer.

 Additional clauses may be added to an Electronic mandate.

-• To create and additional clause select the Additional clauses button.
+1. To create an additional clause, select the additional clauses button.

-• Insert a heading and description for the Additional clause template.
+3. Insert a heading and description for the additional clause template.

 Card tokenisation